swalberg/chef-f5/README.md

 If you pass a FQDN to the VIP's address, this resource will attempt to resolve the name through DNS.
 If a match is found, the first address returned is used for the VIP.
 If no match is found, the resource will not be processed.

+#### `f5_pool` Actions

+`f5_pool`'s default action is `:create` which manages the pool and its settings, as well as the node and its settings.
+If the pool has already been created outside of this recipe and the desired behavior is for chef to fail when the pool doesn't exist use the `:add` action.

+The `:add` action will only ensure the node is in the pool and configured correctly, but will not modify the pool.
+Pool-related attributes are ignored.

 #### Manging node enabled status through node attributes